slowmonkey/slowmonkey.github.io/sidemenu_pages/calendar-version-generator.md

 ---

-**cite**: Code to generate was obtained via ChatGPT.
+**cite**: Javascript code to generate was obtained via ChatGPT.
 I was too lazy to figure it out.